Hypfer/Valetudo/docs/_pages/general/buying-supported-robots.md

 # Buying supported robots

 The recommended source to buy a [supported robot](https://valetudo.cloud/pages/general/supported-robots.html) is wherever it is cheapest.
-After rooting, you won't have any warranty anyways, which is why buying local usually doesn't offer any benefits apart from higher prices.

 In general, when buying something, you should always use price comparison websites, shopping communities, check Aliexpress etc.

 ## Recommendation